chapatilasers/AnaBarMC/README.md

-Tanner's Comments:
+---Tanner's Comments---
+Changing the Primary Particle:
-Change Primary Particle in ~/CDetOptical/batch/GenCosmics.C at line 100
+Switch the Generator Function in ~/CDetOptical/batch/GenCosmics.C at line 100 Change PrimaryParticleID in ~/CDetOptical/AnalyseSignals.C at line 28